 What Is a Shared Appreciation Mortgage?

-This method may make purchasing a home (and the monthly payments that come with it) more affordable.
-It can also allow buyers to purchase higher-cost properties they otherwise wouldn’t qualify for.
+This method can make purchasing a home and the associated monthly payments more affordable.
+It can also allow buyers to purchase higher-priced properties than they would otherwise have qualified for.

 The terms “shared appreciation” and “shared equity” are often used interchangeably in the mortgage industry, but these two loan products are not one and the same.

-There are also public versions of the shared equity mortgage.
-In these, municipalities or community organizations assist with the initial costs of homeownership or even offer lower mortgage rates for the buyer in exchange for an equity stake in the home.
+There are also public versions of the shared equity mortgage in which municipalities, community organizations, or nonprofit organizations assist with the initial costs of homeownership.
+They might even offer lower mortgage rates for the buyer in exchange for an equity stake in the home.
 These are often considered a type of homebuyer assistance program.

-IRS rules on interest taxation complicate lenders’ ability to offer shared appreciation mortgages in the U.S.
+IRS rules on interest taxation complicate lenders’ ability to offer shared appreciation mortgages in the United States.

-On the other hand, shared appreciation mortgages were seen in the U.K. quite regularly in the mid-1990s.
-As the MIT study found, though, they “earned a bad reputation when the contracts took a hefty share of homeowner equity gains—in some cases up to 75%—during an era of dramatic appreciation in home prices.”
+Shared appreciation mortgages were seen in the U.K. quite regularly in the mid-1990s, but the MIT study found that they “earned a bad reputation when the contracts took a hefty share of homeowner equity gains—in some cases up to 75%—during an era of dramatic appreciation in home prices.”

-Shared appreciation mortgages can help you lower your interest rate and monthly payments, and may make buying a home more affordable.
+- Shared appreciation mortgages can help lower your interest rate and monthly payments and can make buying a home more affordable.